SLdragon/wiki-teamsfx/Run-and-debug-your-Teams-application-on-iOS-or-Android-client.md

 # Run and debug your Teams application on iOS or Android client.

+Please follow the instructions in this tutorial to debug your bot or message extension apps or preview your tab application on mobile devices.

 ## Steps for testing a tab app on mobile client

 1. Run the Teams tab app locally